Funded by the Brussels Centre for Urban Studies (BCUS)

 Research Questions

-2. What are the comparisons between the two countries (differences and similarities)?
+2. What comparisons can be made between the two countries (differences and similarities)?

-3. What can be learnt from each other’s experiences and responses to heatwaves?
+3. What can be learnt from other cities and countries experiences and responses to extreme heat?